-Any assets used in conjunction with the violation of federal law are potentially subject to federal forfeiture, even in states that have legalized cannabis.
+Any assets used by participants in the cannabis industry in conjunction with the violation of federal law, or that represent proceeds of such business or is traceable to proceeds of such business, are potentially subject to federal forfeiture, even in states that have legalized cannabis.
+Even if the owner of the property is never charged with a crime, the property in question could still be seized and subject to an administrative proceeding by which, with minimal due process, it could be subject to forfeiture.
 In July 2017, the DOJ issued a new policy directive regarding asset forfeiture, referred to as the "equitable sharing program."
 This policy directive represents a reversal of DOJ's policy under the Obama administration, and allows for forfeitures to proceed that are not in accord with the limitations imposed by state-specific forfeiture laws.
 This new policy directive could lead to increased use of asset forfeitures by local, state and federal enforcement agencies.
 If the federal government decides to initiate forfeiture proceedings against cannabis businesses, such as the cannabis facilities that are owned or utilized by our borrowers, our loans to our borrowers would likely be materially and adversely affected.